senomorf/oci-cpu-shaper/docs/09-cli.md

   bind: ":9108"
 oci:
   compartmentId: "ocid1.compartment.oc1..example"
+  region: "us-phoenix-1"
   instanceId: "ocid1.instance.oc1..example"
 ```

 - `controller.*` mirrors the slow-loop thresholds from §3.1, including the one-hour cadence and relaxed six-hour interval when OCI P95 remains healthy.
 - `estimator.interval` controls the fast `/proc/stat` sampler cadence (§5.2) while the worker `pool` exposes quantum sizing that stays within the 1–5 ms duty-cycle budget.
-- `http.bind` retains the Prometheus listener address, and `oci.compartmentId` supplies the tenancy scope required by the Monitoring client.
+- `http.bind` retains the Prometheus listener address, and `oci.compartmentId` supplies the tenancy scope required by the Monitoring client while `oci.region` pins the Monitoring endpoint region when IMDS access is unavailable (for example, CI smoke tests).
 - `oci.instanceId` is optional and lets operators bypass IMDS lookups when metadata access is blocked (for example, CI smoke tests or staging environments without instance principals).
 When `oci.offline` is set the CLI injects a static metrics client and fallback instance ID so dry-run/enforce can exercise the adaptive controller without IMDS or Monitoring access (§§5.2, 11).

+When `oci.compartmentId` or `oci.region` are omitted in online deployments the CLI now consults IMDS to resolve both values before constructing the Monitoring client, ensuring metrics queries and structured logs include the canonical tenancy metadata without additional configuration.

 Configuration parsing layers file contents with environment overrides so operators can tune production deployments without editing manifests directly.